 These artworks will catalyze change and build support for these critical environmental health issues in the Pittsburgh region, with particular focus on impacts to at-risk and susceptible populations.

 This initiative began in 2018 with an open call for organizations.
 We worked closely with an advisory committee of representatives from the Breathe Project, Green Building Alliance, Neighborhood Allies, and Women for a Healthy Environment to select three organizations that had environmental health and advocacy at the heart of their missions.
-Our advisory committee has remained involved throughout our process, sharing resources and providing support and assistance to the initiative’s artists and organizations alike.
+Our advisory committee remained involved throughout our process, sharing resources and providing support and assistance to the initiative’s artists and organizations alike.

 - Grow Pittsburgh advocates for healthy land and healthy communities by raising awareness of soil health in neighborhoods across the Pittsburgh region.

 We worked closely with the selected organizations and our advisory committee to release a call for artists, which attracted submissions from across the country.
 Each organization chose their artist with the assistance of a panel that was composed of members from each organization, representatives from the advisory committee, and several local arts professionals.
-The three selected artists—Ginger Brooks Takahashi, Aaron Henderson, and Mary Tremonte—were on board by summer of 2019 and engaging with stakeholders and community members by early fall.
+The three selected artists—Ginger Brooks Takahashi, Aaron Henderson, and Mary Tremonte—were on board by summer of 2019 and engaging with stakeholders and community members by early fall 2019.

 Launching the Artworks

 These projects will increase awareness and advocacy of environmental health issues in our region.
-Together, they will offer several ongoing strategies and tools that will continue to build awareness of these issues long after the initiative concludes.
+Together, they will offer strategies and tools that will continue to build awareness of these issues long after the initiative concludes.